grepstrength/RealGoVetter/README.md

 ## Configuration

 - The API key will be stored in: `C:\Users\<USERNAME>\AppData\Roaming\RealGoVetter\config.dat`
-- Output files are saved in the following format: `results_YYYYMMDDHHMMSS.csv`
+- Output files are saved in the following format in the same directory as the main .EXE: `results_YYYYMMDDHHMMSS.csv`

 ## Limitations